coolboymu/ball_in_box/README.md

 # teamwork1
-just run the area_sum and get the result
+just run the area_sum.py and get the result